Appdynamics/kafka-monitoring-extension/README.md

                          clusterRollUpType: "INDIVIDUAL"
     **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.** If you need a metric from a specific object under an mBean, `objectName: kafka.server:type=ReplicaManager,name=IsrExpandsPerSec`   will return only those metrics corresponding to the `IsrExpandsPerSec` object.
 ##### 7. Validating config.yml:
-- Please copy all the contents of the config.yml file and go to [YamlLint](http://www.yamllint.com/).
+- Please copy all the contents of the config.yml file and go to [Yaml Validator](https://jsonformatter.org/yaml-validator).
-- On reaching the website, paste the contents and press the “Go” button on the bottom left.<br>
+- On reaching the website, paste the contents and press the “Validate YAML” button.<br>
 - If you get a valid output, that means your formatting is correct and you may move on to the next step.
 ## Metrics ##
 - This extension collects metrics via JMX and can be configured to report any of the metrics that Kafka exposes.
 It provides metrics on Kafka server, controller and the network.
 - In addition, it also provides the JVM metrics:<br/>
 `HeapMemoryUsage.committed, HeapMemoryUsage.max, NonHeapMemoryUsage.committed, NonHeapMemoryUsage.max`
 - There is also a `HeartBeat` metric under`kafka.server` which denotes whether the connection from the extension to the Kafka server was successful(1 = Successful, 0 = Unsuccessful).
-- By default, a Machine agent or a AppServer agent can send a fixed number of metrics to the controller.
-  To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).
 ## Credentials Encryption
 Please visit [this](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) page to get detailed instructions on password encryption.
 The steps in this document will guide you through the whole process.
 ## Extensions Workbench